schubergphilis/terraform-aws-mcaf-resource-scheduler/README.md

 ### Respecting maintenance- and backup windows

-When setting up scheduling, the scheduler will check if configured maintenance- and backup windows on RDS instances / clusters and Redshift clusters overlap with the scheduled start- and stop times of a stack.
+When setting up scheduling, the scheduler will check if configured maintenance- and backup windows on RDS instances / clusters and Redshift clusters overlap with the scheduled start- and stop times of a composition.
 If they don't, an additional schedule will be setup to make sure the cluster is started during the scheduled maintenance- and backup windows.

 ### Webhooks